 Britt-Marie Was Here, Fredrik Bachman

-Britt-Marie was Here is a masterclass in character development, storytelling, and emotional resonance.
-The story follows Britt-Marie, a prickly and particular individual who shows up in the tiny town of Borgmästarebegreppet, a place on the brink of collapse.
+Britt-Marie was Here follows Britt-Marie, a prickly and particular individual who shows up in the tiny town of Borgmästarebegreppet, a place on the brink of collapse.
 The town’s residents are struggling to make ends meet, and Britt-Marie’s arrival seems like a bolt from the blue.
 Her brusque demeanor and sharp tongue only add to the initial impression that she’s another outsider looking in.

 In short, Britt-Marie Was Here is a must-read for anyone who loves character-driven fiction.
-It’s a book that will make you laugh, cry, and feel all the feels.
-So grab a box of tissues and settle in for a story that will stay with you long after you finish reading it.
+It’s a book that will make you laugh and feel all the feels.

 Sunglasses – A Dark Book